ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 ```

 - `Conversation`: Because we are using a sample based on Responses protocol, `azd` automatically generates a conversation id and sends it to our agent.
-- `Session`: In Responses protocol every conversation gets mapped to a session.
-Session represents your context and compute.
-I will talk more about sessions in next post.
+- `Session`: In the Responses protocol, every conversation gets mapped to a session.
+A session represents your context and compute.
+I will talk more about sessions in the next post.

-Lets try to do a follow up conversation
+Let's try to do a follow-up conversation:

 ```bash
 ❯ azd ai agent invoke --local "what are its features"